jonfriskics/PythonFlask-JobBoard/tasks.md

 ## 5.6 - Individual Employer Reviews

-@pytest.mark.app-individual-employer-reviews Now that employer reviews can be created, lets display them on the individual employer pages.
-Switch back to `app.py` and find the `employer` function below the jobs query add an new query to get all review for the employer.
-Make a call to `query_db` and assign tne return value to `reviews`.
+@pytest.mark.app-individual-employer-reviews Now that employer reviews can be created, let's display them on the individual employer pages.
+Switch back to `app.py` and find the `employer` function below the jobs query add a new query to get all review for the employer.
+Make a call to `query_db` and assign the return value to `reviews`.
 Pass in the arguments:
 - SQL Query: 'SELECT review, rating, title, date, status FROM review JOIN employer ON employer.id = review.employer_id WHERE employer.id = ?'
 - List Literal: [employer_id]